AztecProtocol/aztec-v1/tokenStandard.md

 function confidentialTotalSupply() view returns (uint256);
 ```

 This function returns the total sum of tokens that are currently represented in zero-knowledge note form by the contract.
-This value MUST be equal to the sum of the values of all unspent notes, which is validated by the AZTEC cryptography engine.
+This value must be equal to the sum of the values of all unspent notes, which is validated by the AZTEC cryptography engine.
+Note that this function may leak privacy if there's only one user of the ERCZ20 contract instance.

 > <small>**returns:** the combined value of all confidential tokens</small>